laughingsquid/wordpress-ls/wp-content/plugins/jetpack/readme.txt

 8. Mobile Theme

 == Changelog ==

+= 2.3.3 =
+* Bug Fix: We were inadvertently overwriting cron schedules with our Jetpack heartbeat.
+This should now be fixed.
+* Enhancement: New Facebook Sharing icons.
+* Enhancement: Minor update to the Minileven stylesheet.

+= 2.3.2 =
+* Bug Fix: Fixed an issue where Facebook Pages were not available when connecting a Publicize account.
+* Bug Fix: For some web hosts, fixed an issue where 'Jetpack ID' error would occur consistently on connecting to WordPress.com.
+* Enhancement: Adding some new stats and heartbeat checking to Jetpack.

 = 2.3.1 =
 * Enhancement: Social Links: Retooling the class for better consistency and performance behind the scenes.